 Housing Repair is a very important part of the housing initiative for the city.
 Improving and maintaining current housing stock is just as important as new housing development.
 Many of our residents want to stay in their current neighborhoods.
-City staff successfully renovated six houses during this period.
-Additionally, United Ministries renovated eighteen houses using \$24,500.00 of CDBG funds for minor repairs.
-The plan is to continue the housing repair program so that persons living in older homes in older neighborhoods can stay in their neighborhood and benefit from decent, safe, sanitary and affordable housing.
+Housing repairs were accomplished with funding from Community Development Block Grant funds.
+A total of six owner-occupied houses were rehabilitated by staff using CDBG funds and six owner-occupied houses were rehabilitated by United Ministries using CDBG funds for LMI occupants during the fiscal year of April 1, 2022 through March 31, 2023.
+Under the housing repair line item, the City used funds to pay inspectors for lead-based paint work and the construction advisor for work write-ups, inspections and bid preparation.
+Each unit is inspected prior to construction, and again after construction is completed for clearance of Lead-Based Paint.
 To make the housing repair program affordable the city makes the repairs as a grant, with no cost to the homeowner.
 The grants come from City CDBG funds.
 All housing repair projects were within the NRSA and the EZ.

-Assistance to local Non-Profit -The City assisted non-profit agencies by providing grant assistance and having them refer their LMI clients to the City for any program the City offers.
+Assistance to local Non-Profit -The City assisted non-profit agencies by providing grant assistance and having them refer their LMI clients to the city for any program the city offers.